informXR/iXRLibForUnity/README.md

 ### Key SDK Features

-- **Event Tracking**: Get error logs and user interactions based events within your XR applications.
+- **Event Tracking**: Get error logs and user interaction-based events within your XR applications.
 - **HMD and Controller Tracking**: Real-time tracking of head-mounted displays (HMD) and controllers for a comprehensive XR experience.
 - **Object Tracking**: Track specific objects within your XR environment to monitor interactions and movements.
 - **System Information Tracking**: Capture system-level data, such as device specifications and performance metrics.